microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_ResumeRecording.md

 ## Return value

-Returns `true` if the current thread is being recorded when the method returns.
+Returns `true` if the calling thread is being recorded when the method returns.

 ## Correct use